Saxophone

 Bachelor of Music

 Musicians develop different areas of focus over the course of their careers.
 Some thrive in the role of a soloist or play full-time in an orchestra or choir, while others devote themselves to teaching and find fulfillment in this field.
 Many combine artistic and educational activities in their everyday professional lives.
-This is reflected in our Bachelor of Music degree program with an artistic profile for those aiming for a career as a performing musician and an artistic-pedagogical profile for teaching professions.

 Requirements in the entrance exam